openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 Work dir is used to store information about learning: saved model checkpoints, logs.

 ### Description of possible options in config:
 The config file is divided into 5 sections: common, train, eval, export, demo.
 Common parameters (like path to the model) are stored, respectively, in common section.
 Unique parameters (like learning rate) are stored in other specific sections.
+Unique parameters and common parameters are mutually exclusive.
 #### Common parameters:
 - `backbone_config`:
     * `arch`: type of the architecture (if backbone_type is resnet).
 For more details, please, refer to [ResnetLikeBackBone](im2latex/models/backbones/resnet.py)
-    * `disable_layer_3` and `disable_layer_4` - disables layer 3 and 4 in resnet-like backbone
+    * `disable_layer_3` and `disable_layer_4` - disables layer 3 and 4 in resnet-like backbone.
+ResNet backbone from the torchvision module consists of 4 block of layers, each of them increase the number of channels and decrease the spatial dimensionality.
+These parameters allow to switch off the 3rd and the 4th of such layer, respectively.
     * `enable_last_conv` - enables additional convolution layer to adjust number of output channels to the number of input channels in the LSTM.
 Optional.
 Default: false.
     * `output_channels` - number of output channels channels.
-If `last_conv` is enabled, this parameter should be equal to `head.encoder_input_size`, otherwise it should be equal to actual number of output channels of the backbone.
+If `enable_last_conv` is `true`, this parameter should be equal to `head.encoder_input_size`, otherwise it should be equal to actual number of output channels of the backbone.
 - `backbone_type`: `resnet` for resnet-like backbone or anything else for original backbone from [im2markup](https://arxiv.org/pdf/1609.04938.pdf) paper.
 Optional.
 Default is `resnet`
 - `head` - configuration of the text recognition head.
 All of the following parameters have default values, you can check them in [text reconition head](im2latex/models/text_recognition_heads/attention_based.py)
-    * `beam_width` - witdth used in beam search.
+    * `beam_width` - width used in beam search.
 0 - do not use beam search, 1 and more - use beam search with corresponding number of possible tracks.
     * `dec_rnn_h` - number of channels in decoding
     * `emb_size` - dimension of the embedding
     * `encoder_hidden_size ` - number of channels in encoding
     * `encoder_input_size ` - number of channels in the lstm input, should be equal to `backbone_config.output_channels`
     * `max_len` - maximum possible length of the predicted formula
     * `n_layer` - number of layers in the trainable initial hidden state for each row
-- `model_path` - path to the model
+- `model_path` - path to the pretrained model checkpoint (you can find the links to the checkpoints below in this document).
-- `val_path` - path to the validation data
-- `vocab_path` - path where vocab file is stored
+- `vocab_path` - path where vocabulary file is stored.
 - `val_transforms_list` - here you can describe set of desirable transformations for validation datasets respectively.
 An example is given in the config file, for other options, please, refer to [constructor of transforms (section `create_list_of_transforms`)](im2latex/data/utils.py)
 - `device` - device for training, used in PyTorch .to() method.
 Possible options: 'cuda', 'cpu'. `cpu` is used by default.
 #### Training-specific parameters